guimath/BPTree-verif/README.md

 #### For all nodes
 - min_keys : must contain at least floor(n/2) keys.
+- sorted : keys are sorted from left two right

 #### For internal nodes
 - child_nb : contains one more child than it has keys.
 - child_height_eq : all subtrees must be the same height.